michaelkubina/rtng-js/README.md

 ## Description

 RTNG.js is a lightweight and easy to use random text and number generator, that requires little programming knowledge.
-Of course it can be used with other libraries as well.

 It's core features are:
 - primitive text & number types